 Of course, you don't want to compromise security when choosing a camera.
 Before opting for a lower resolution camera, make sure that you take into consideration the area that you are monitoring.

-For example, if you are monitoring a larger area, such as a parking lot, higher resolution may be necessary; however, if you are only using the camera to monitor a small space, such as a door or a hallway, opting for a camera that will capture the detail you need at a lower resolution is a wise idea to avoid unnecessary strain on your network bandwidth.
+For example, if you are monitoring a larger area, such as a parking lot, higher resolution like 4MP, 5MP and even 4K may be necessary; however, if you are only using the camera to monitor a small space, such as a door or a hallway, opting for a 1080p security camera that will capture the detail you need is a wise idea to avoid unnecessary strain on your network bandwidth.

-Lowering the frames the IP camera catches per second can also help to avoid unnecessary strain on your network, which will help to avoid slowing it down.
+Lowering the number of frames the IP camera catches per second can also help to avoid unnecessary strain on your network, which will help to avoid slowing it down.

 Choose Motion Detection Cameras

 Does an IP camera use bandwidth all the time?

 Some security cameras, usually the battery powered ones, only wake up when motion is detected, and thus they will not use the network all the time, saving your home bandwidth.

 Watching security camera live stream frequently when nothing is occurring will definitely slow down your network.

 So, a motion-triggered security camera, which only kicks in when it detects motion, will be a better choice.
 Such surveillance cameras can reduce the amount of data and storage used and won't lag your connection to the Internet at all.

 However, setting your camera to motion detection mode could be a little different.
 The cameras will still stream videos and use bandwidth all the time, and that's why they can do pre-recording.